I stand a moment in the space you left,

 I walk between these things, my temples grayed.

-The wind comes in, the sunlight takes its leave –
+The wind comes in, the sunlight dims and goes –

 as I descend these fourteen wooden stairs;